rlridenour/jekyll-blog/_posts/2016-09-22-the-ballad-of-mitch-randall.md

 with men like James Dunn and Brent Walker,
 who wore their bow ties in the service of the Lord.

-And, hallelujah, Mitch had found his calling.
+And, hallelujah, Mitch had found his calling!

 When he saw the men with the bow ties,
 He said, you know I got to go,